edgio-docs/edgio-docs/guides/caching.md

 - /assets/main-989b11c4c35bc9b6e505.js
 - /assets/v99/main.js

-# Scheduled Cache Clearing using Github Actions
+# Scheduled Cache Clearing using GitHub Actions

 This guide walks you through clearing the cache on your site at a scheduled day and time.